17 November 2020

 How will CLASS record and report on this new service type?

-At a date to be advised, NACLC will have available in CLASS a new Service type called Ongoing Legal Support Service.
-It appears in your list of Service types when you create a new Service.
+Once these have been resolved, it will be available in CLASS as a new Service type when you create a new Service.
 The fields and Action types within the new Service will be the same as the fields and Action types for the Other Representation Service.
-More information about using the new Service in CLASS will be provided in CLASS Documentation.

 I don't do this kind of work, do I have to use this Service?

 No. If you don’t provide ongoing support to self-represented Service Users then you won’t need to use the new service.

 Not all Centres undertake this kind of ongoing legal support work.
 Some Centres have a service model of providing Legal Advice and the occasional Legal Task through advice clinics, and then taking on any Service User identified as being in need of more help as a Representation client.

 If your Centre is not using this service type, you can hide it by navigating to System Settings and opening the Types and Categories page.
 There will be an option called Service Type.
 Here you can use the hide button to hide the ongoing legal support service option, along with any other service types your Centre does not deliver as shown in the screen shot below.
 If you have problems you may not have the correct permissions.
 You can ask a CLASS user with advanced administrator permissions within your Centre to hide these for you if needed or please contact the CLASS helpdesk on firstname.lastname@example.org.